Gold after Randomized Sand: Model-X Split Knockoffs for Controlled Transformation Selection: Methodology

 \subsection{Construction of Model-X Split Knockoffs}

-Similarly to \citep{candes2018panning, cao2024controlling}, the Model-X Split Knockoff requires the construction of so-called Split Knockoff copies to achieve the false discovery rate control which will be shown in Section \ref{sec.fdrcontrol}.
-The random vector $\rAt = (\rAt_1, \dots, \rAt_m)$ is called a Split Knockoff copy with respect to $(\rXAt, \rA)$ if the following conditions are satisfied: \begin{itemize} \item Exchangeability: for any subset $S \subseteq \{1, \dots, p\}$,
+Similarly to \citep{candes2018panning, cao2024controlling}, the Model-X Split Knockoff requires the construction of Split Knockoff copies to achieve the false discovery rate control to be shown in Section \ref{sec.fdrcontrol}.
+The random\footnote{To account for the randomness introduced by our construction, one can apply the e-value scheme of \citep{ebhq, lee2024boosting} detailed in Supplementary Material Section H.} vector $\rAt = (\rAt_1, \dots, \rAt_m)$ is called a Split Knockoff copy with respect to $(\rXAt, \rA)$ if the following conditions hold. \begin{itemize} \item Exchangeability: for any subset $S \subseteq \{1, \dots, p\}$,